Friday, May 24, 2019

 And so they did.
 Jolena and Billy climbed over the fence and went into the house through the dog door.

 They got the tape.
 Then they went back out through the dog door and over the fence and back to the front porch.
-The dolls worked together to make a paper chain while they waited for their humans to get home to let them into the house.
+The dolls worked together to make a paper chain while they waited for their human people to get home to let them into the house.

-Then they collected all the little scraps of paper they had cut out from the paper and put it into the recycling can.
+When they were done, they collected all the little scraps of paper they had cut out from the paper and put them into the recycling can.

 What would you do with paper if you wanted to have fun?